 Put simply, wasting the money of participants and beneficiaries is imprudent.
-A fiduciary must be alert to balancing projected benefits against the likely costs when selecting, delegating duties to and compensating an agent, such as an investment advisor or manager.33 This involves the exercise of discretion, under the circumstances, with the care, skill, diligence and prudence used by similar investors.
-However, it does not mandate selection of the lowest cost provider, as consideration of the net cost-benefit result over an appropriate time period with an acceptable level of risk is contemplated.
+A fiduciary must be alert to balancing projected benefits against the likely costs when selecting and delegating duties to an agent, such as an investment advisor or manager.33 This involves the exercise of discretion, under the circumstances, with the care, skill, diligence and prudence used by similar investors.
+It does not mandate selection of the lowest cost provider, as consideration of the net